xrcyz/Knowledge-Base/README.md

 memory[5] = memory[5] * eraser[5] + writer[5];

-//node 5 is active is memory > 0.6
+//node 5 is active if memory > 0.6
 node[5] = tanh(10 * (memory[5] - 0.6);

 //predicting T requires activating on node[0] or node[5]